SimonB251/TechnicalTest/README.md

 Create the database
 1. Copy script from the DB Script file
 2. Run in a new query window in SQL
+3. Import the Test_Accounts.csv flatfile into the appropriate table.

 Start the API
 1. Open the TechnicalTestAPI Folder